Chet Childress is a rapid firing ripper on his board and at the canvas.

 You know when they build a spot with transition and it wasn’t meant for skating wallrides, transitions that turn out insane for skateboarding.

-I ride a lot of DIY with shitty quarterpipes, that make pivots and frontside grinds feel good.
+I ride a lot of DIY with shitty quarterpipes, that make Pivots and Frontside Grinds feel good.
 I really enjoy skating that crust.
 A simple trick is hard and it makes skating that much funnier.

 I actually like really shit skateparks because they’re almost like skating a DIY because it’s like pro skatepark builders didn’t make them.